samsquire/ideas4/README.md

-# 790. Process parsing
+# 790. Process parsing and state machines

+Using Popen with Python is relatively straightforward.
+But I would like to feed a state machine with the input and output of another state machine, connected by parsing in between.
 Control a process with parsing technology.

 # 791. We need a solution to large diagram renderings

+Some diagrams are too large to understand and panning around doesn't work.
+So I propose different slides which so different parts of the diagram.

 # 792. The client does the sticky load balancing